-Let's start with a thought experiment: if you were to receive a 10% increase in your hourly wage, would you increase, decrease, or maintain your hours worked?
-Believe it or not, any answer is correct, despite many assumptions regarding the positive slope of labor supply curves.
-The reason that any answer is correct lies in an understanding of the substitution effect and income effect.
+Let's start with a thought experiment: if you received a 10% hourly raise, would you increase, decrease, or maintain your hours worked?
+Believe it or not, any answer is correct, despite assumptions regarding the positive slope of labor supply curves.
+How do we know it's correct?
+It lies in an understanding of the substitution effect and income effect.

 Refreshing on Economics terms?
 Click here for more in-depth Economics discussion.

 The Substitution Effect and Income Effect

 The substitution effect is the change in consumption patterns due to a change in the relative prices of goods.

 For example, if private universities increase their tuition by 10% and public universities increase their tuition by 2%, thenwe'd probably see a shift in attendance from private to public universities (at least amongst students accepted at both).
 The same effect applies across brands, goods, and even categories of goods.
 Examples here are Pepsi vs. Coke, Red Meat vs. Poultry and Clothes vs. Entertainment.

 The income effect is the change in consumption patterns due to a change in purchasing power.

 This occurs with income increases, price changes, and even currency fluctuations.
 Since income is not a good in and of itself (it can only be exchanged for goods and services), price decreases increase purchasing power.

 For example, a decrease in all car prices means you can buy either a cheaper car or a better car for the same price, thus increasing your utility.